best-practice-and-impact/qa-of-code-guidance/book/principles.md

 Colleagues then typically repeat parts of the process manually to quality assure the outputs.

 This way of working is time consuming and can be frustrating, especially where the manual steps are difficult to replicate quickly.
-These processes are also prone to error, because the input data and the outputs are not connected directly, only through the analyst’s manual intervention.
+Processes like this are also prone to error, because the input data and the outputs are not connected directly, only through the analyst’s manual intervention.

 More recently, the tools and techniques available to analysts have evolved.
-Open-source tools like Python and R have become available.
+Open-source tools like [Python](https://www.python.org/) and [R](https://www.r-project.org/) have become available.
-Coupled with version control and software management platforms like Git and Git-services have made it possible to develop automatic, streamlined processes, accompanied by a full audit trail.
+Coupled with version control and software management platforms like [Git](https://git-scm.com/) and Git-services have made it possible to develop automatic, streamlined processes, accompanied by a full audit trail.

-It is essential that appropriate and up-to-date tools are available and are used for our analysis.
+It is essential that we have access to appropriate and up-to-date tools for our analysis.
 In a recent case, use of legacy analytical tools lead to [under-reporting of COVID-19 statistics](https://www.bbc.co.uk/news/technology-54423988).

-RAP was first piloted in the Government Statistical Service in 2017 by analysts in the Department for Digital, Culture, Media & Sport (DCMS) and the Department for Education (DfE).
+RAP was [first piloted in the Government Statistical Service in 2017](https://dataingovernment.blog.gov.uk/2017/03/27/reproducible-analytical-pipeline/) by analysts in the Department for Digital, Culture, Media & Sport (DCMS) and the Department for Education (DfE).
 They collaborated with data scientists from the Government Digital Service (GDS) to automate the production of statistical bulletins.

 To support the adoption of RAP across government, there is a network of [RAP champions](https://gss.civilservice.gov.uk/about-us/champion-networks/reproducible-analytical-pipeline-rap-champions/).
-These champions are responsible for promoting reproducible analysis through the use of reproducible analytical pipelines, and supporting others who want to develop RAP in their own departments.
+RAP champions are responsible for promoting reproducible analysis through the use of reproducible analytical pipelines, and supporting others who want to develop RAP in their own departments.

 ## Further reading

-Various government guidance has been developed to help you when developing analysis.
+Government guidance is available to help you when developing analysis.
 We recommend:
 1. The [Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) to understand guidance around assurance.
 2. The [GSS Quality Strategy](https://gss.civilservice.gov.uk/policy-store/government-statistical-service-gss-quality-strategy/) when thinking about the quality of statistics.